Indiana doesn't often see competitive primaries for governor. This year is different

 He and Braun have been the most vocal on topics pertaining to issues contested in national elections, such as immigration and border security.

-Shufeldt said Holcomb and former Gov. Mitch Daniels, who served two terms before former Vice President Mike Pence, generally avoided stepping into “cultural issues” and focused more on school vouchers and economic development.
+Shufeldt said Holcomb and former Gov. Mitchell Daniels, who served two terms before former Vice President Mike Pence, generally avoided stepping into “cultural issues” and focused more on school vouchers and economic development.

 “I think a Braun or Hill governorship probably puts cultural issues more front and center,” he said.